nWODT-Cobalt/uxa/WIP/Communication Guidelines/Communication Guidelines.md

 #### 2.4.1 Style Conventions

-Use **strong** styling for keywords. *expand with dod material*
+Use title case for headings.

 If typographic emphasis is used, it shall be boldface type.

-title case for headings
+Use **strong** styling for keywords. *expand with dod material*

-avoid parentheses. use commas or rephrase.
+Avoid parentheses.
+Use commas or rephrase.

 <!-- Un titre d’activité ne contient pas de verbe d’action afin de ne pas le confondre avec une étape. -->